-Necessary: At least one MMM finance course: FIN 5XX Recommended: Participation in the seminar requires a sound background in finance, a good command of English and of basic statistical and econometric techniques.
+Necessary: At least one MMM finance course: FIN 5XX From Fall 23 on: CC 502

+Recommended: Participation in the seminar requires a sound background in finance, a good command of English and of basic statistical and econometric techniques.
 Students are expected to be able to read and understand current research papers and they are expected to be willing to conduct empirical research.

-Contact hours Independent study time
+Forms of teaching and learning Contact hours Independent study time

 Seminar 2 SWS 15 SWS

-ECTS 6
+ECTS credits 6

 Language English

 Form of assessment Seminar paper (2/3), Presentation and discussion (1/3)

-Restricted Admission yes
+Restricted admission yes

 Further information Participation in the seminar is limited. published on the homepage of the ch

-Examiner Performing lecturer Prof. Dr. Oliver Prof. Dr. Oliver Spa
+Prof. Dr. Oliver Spalt Prof. Dr. Oliver Spalt

 Offering Spring semester & fall semester

 Duration of module 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu.

 Preliminary course work -

-Program-specific Competency Goals CG 1, CG 3, CG 4
+Program-specific Competency Goals CG 4

 Graded yes